huhu-tiger/ComfyUI-Login/README.md

 The image will be automatically deleted by default.

-Unlike the default "Load Image" node, where the image is read from disk every time, this node keeps the image in cache and deletes the physical file as soon as the first prompt runs.
+Unlike the default "Load Image" node, where the image is read from disk every time, this node keeps the image in cache and deletes the physical file as soon as the first prompt runs. -->

+This is removed due to confliction with the latest version of ComfyUI.

 # Free Memory When Leaving